Road to Nhill

 Road to Nhill is a 1997 Australian comedy-drama film directed by Sue Brooks.
-The film won the "Golden Alexander" (first prize) for Best Feature-Length Film at The International Thessaloniki Film Festival (Greece).
+The film won the "Golden Alexander" (first prize) for Best Feature-Length Film at The International Thessaloniki Film Festival.

 Produced by Sue Maslin, it was shot on location in Pyramid Hill, Victoria.

 Plot

 A car carrying four lady lawn bowlers on its way to Nhill is involved in an accident on a deserted road in rural Victoria.
 Locals, not knowing where the accident was, or who was involved, embark on a journey to assist.